A ministry to preschoolers, children, teens,

 Ministries under the direct control of SSBC are subject to these guidelines.
 Other ministries not under

 our direct control should have guidelines equal or greater than our guidelines or may adopt our guidelines.

-Our programs could not succeed without the commitment and dedication of caring volunteers and paid child-care workers.
+Our programs could not succeed without the commitment and dedication of caring leaders who volunteer their gift and time and paid child-care workers.
 Your training and safety are SSBC Tyler Children’s and Teen Ministry’s priority in enacting these guidelines.

 Submit his/her name and the desired area of service to the Appropriate Minister.
 Upon completion and approval of a volunteer application – including references, a background check, and a signature stating that you have read and understand the “So loved…” guidelines your name will be added to the department’s list of available workers.